 The beauty industry has a long history of overlooking women of color when it comes to creating products for different skin tones and hair types.
-It’s only recently that brands have started offering inclusive shade ranges and some still don’t, but at least they get internet shamed for it).
+Only recently have many mainstream beauty brands started offering inclusive shade ranges (and some still don’t, but at least they are finally getting internet shamed for it).
 There has also been a lack of diversity in the spokespeople and influencers who beauty brands choose to work with.

 There are still only a few beauty brands owned by women of color, and the ones that exist aren’t always available at major retailers.
-But the good news is the number of black-owned beauty brands in the U.S. continues to grow.
-Many of them offer products that cater to the unique needs of women of color, as well as products that can be used by anyone and everyone — because Black-owned doesn’t have to mean Black-only.
+But the good news is that the number of Black-owned beauty brands in the U.S. continues to grow.
+Many of them offer products that cater to the needs of women of color, as well as products that can be used by anyone and everyone — because Black-owned doesn’t have to mean Black-only.